RafRoq/TicTacToe/README.md

 # tic-tac-toe
-a simple tic-tac-toe game with different mechanics
+a simple console tic-tac-toe game with different mechanics